SteelCompendium/data-bestiary-md/Radenwight Maestro.md

 | Keywords: Magic, Ranged, Resistance | Type: Maneuver      |
 | Distance: Ranged 10                 | Target: Two enemies |

+**3 Malice**
+Each ally within 3 of a target has their speed increased by 2 until the end of their next turn.

 **Ever Ready Rodent (2 Malice)**

 |                                |                             |